RCSS-IR/futsal-challenge/README.md

 Only 3 players are allowed.

 ## Running the challenge locally
-First download the futsal_monitor_v1.0 and futsal_server_v1.0 from the Release directory.
+First download the futsal_monitor_v1.0 and futsal_server_v1.0 from the Release section.

 - Download and install the fuse package:
 ```